friendly/matlib/README.md

 # matlib
 Matrix Functions for Teaching and Learning Linear Algebra and Multivariate Statistics

-Version 0.8.2
+Version 0.8.3

 These functions are mainly for tutorial purposes in learning matrix algebra ideas using R. In some cases, functions are provided for concepts available elsewhere in R, but where the function call or name is not obvious.
-In other cases, functions are provided to show or demonstrate an algorithm.
+In other cases, functions are provided to show or demonstrate an algorithm, sometimes providing a `verbose =` argument to print the details of computations.

 In addition, a collection of functions are provided for drawing vector diagrams in 2D and 3D.

 ## Installation